Along the Danube-Iron Gates

-- Tour Type
+-

 Overview

-Bike and boat the majesty, and beauty of the Danube River through 6 countries on this epic 15-day tour!
-Four diverse and beautiful capital cities will be highlighted along your route, Vienna, Bratislava, Budapest, and Belgrade as well as the breath-taking natural scenery of the Iron Gates, one of the most spectacular gorges in Europe.
+Bike and boat the majesty and beauty of the Danube River through 6 countries on this epic 15-day tour!
+Four diverse and beautiful capital cities will be highlighted along your route: Vienna, Bratislava, Budapest, and Belgrade, as well as the breath-taking natural scenery of the Iron Gates, one of the most spectacular gorges in Europe.

 Your route leads through the vast expanse of the Pannonian plains and the Danube Bend in Hungary.
 Small, dreamy farming villages, bright yellow rape fields, and endless agricultural areas, including idyllic wine-growing regions, line your way from Croatia via Serbia to Hungary.